remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

     - ENV NGINX_VERSION 1.15.2 >> ENV NGINX_VERSION 1.15.11

 ## Applications included in this stack
-- Owncloud (external, https)
-  - Owncloud http
+- Nextcloud - consisting of several containers
+  - Nextcloud app (php-fpm based)
-  - Owncloud db
+  - Nextcloud db (MariaDB/MySQL based)
-  - Owncloud redis
+  - Nextcloud redis
-- Basic Apache server with PHP support (external, https)
+- Basic example Apache server with PHP support (external, https)
 - Portainer (external, https)
 - Cadvisor (port 8080, http)
 - Nginx
   - Automatic vhost generator
   - Automatic Letsencrypt certs
 - Nginx upstream server for executing redirects
-- OpenVPN
-  - An OpenVPN server
+- OpenVPN server
-- Montitoring and logging
+- Montitoring
+  - Prometheus
+  - Grafana
+  - Alertmanager
+  - Prometheus exporters
+- Logging
+  - Elasticsearch
-  - Sematext monitoring agent
+  - Kibana
-  - Sematext log agent
+  - Filebeat
-- Grav
+- Grav CMS
   - Grav is a no database flat file CMS system.
 The grav image enables you to [create a self hosted web page](https://theawesomegarage.com/blog/my-first-blog-post).
 - Ouroboros
   - Outorobos is a tool for automatically updating and deploying updates to your containers
 - Docker registry
   - A docker registry lets you push your own base images based upon custom builds with Docker files
   - The registry is set up to be private, and proxied by NginX without size limitations on the resulting images
+- SMTP relay
+  - A container that connects to GMail that can serve as a host wide e-mail relay

 ## Installation
 Before running docker-compose up, initialize containers that need initializing: